Institute of Sonology, Utrecht

 1995DM-8 box for computer-controlled diffusion demonstrated at ICMC 95 and installed in the Sonic Research Studio at SFU; digital resonators added to the signal processing modules

-1996PODX system "retired" to the author's private studio where it continues to be compositionally productive using the DA-88 8-track recorder
+1996PODX system "retired" to the author's private studio where it continued to be compositionally productive using the DA-88 8-track recorder

 1999Audiobox (16x16 matrix mixer) added to the system for computer-controlled diffusion2010

-Harmonic Functionsí TiMax2 matrix mixer, marketed by Outboard Inc (UK), added to the system for computer-controlled diffusion
+Harmonic Functionsí TiMax2 matrix mixer, marketed by Outboard Inc (UK), added to the system for computer-controlled diffusion2013

 List of works realized with the POD and PODX systems

 Note: More detailed analyses of pieces realized with the system are included in the composer's HTML Documentation as part of the WSP Database (contact Barry at email@example.com for a guest password)